ArmanOzcan18/SEACells-Visualizer/README.md

 # SEACells-Visualizer
-This is the source code for the visualization part of the ongoing project about SEACells.
-The main file is app.py, and analysis.py contains the functions to process the data.
+This is the source code for the SEACells Visualization Dashboard.
+The main file is app.py, along with home.py and page.py in the pages folder.
 Dash needs to be installed.